HackEducation/Monsters/README.md

 Monsters
 ========

-The Monsters of Education Technology
+The repo runs the website for my book <em>The Monsters of Education Technology</em>